openvinotoolkit/model_server/docs/monitoring.md

 ## Enable metrics

-By default the metrics feature is disabled during standard server usage.
+By default, the metrics feature is disabled during standard server usage.

 To enable default metrics set you need to specify the metrics_enabled flag or json setting:

 CLI